Eggs

 Beginning of Laying Cycle

-Your pullet starts laying eggs somewhere between 18 and 25 weeks old depending on the breed.
+Your pullet starts laying eggs somewhere between 18 and 25 weeks old, depending on the breed.
 Some take a little less time, and some take more time.
 But eventually, eggs are formed and laid, and you’ll find a fresh batch of eggs a couple of times a week.

 There is nothing wrong with the egg, so there is no danger in eating the first egg your pullet lays.

-Expect weirdly shaped first eggs as the reproductive system and egg-laying cycle are not entirely on point yet.
 As they are still young, their hormones are still stabilizing.
 Pullets can even lay two eggs in a single day.
-So if you are lucky, you might hit a double!
+So, if you are lucky, you might hit a double!

 Give it some time, and you’ll enjoy regular-shaped eggs in no time.